 - Woman on Top: This position reduces pressure on your abdomen and lets you control the speed and depth of penetration.
 This position is linked to higher sexual satisfaction in pregnant women.
 The man lays back or sits, and the woman straddles him while facing either forward or back.

-Can You Have Oral Sex while Pregnant?
+Can You Have Oral Sex During Pregnant?

 - Massages – Giving each other massages can heighten the intimacy between couples.

 - Mutual Masturbation- Touching each other to bring yourselves to orgasm is another way of being intimate with your partner without having sex.
+Pregnant women, however, need to be 100% sure it is okay for them to masturbate.

 - Oral Sex- If vaginal sex makes you uncomfortable, try oral sex.
 This way, you can be intimate without the discomfort of vaginal sex during pregnancy.

-1. Can Having Sex Trigger My Labour?
+1. Can Having Sex Trigger Labour?

 Having sex has not been conclusively linked to triggering labour in any scientific study.
 However, there is a reason it may trigger labour in the last trimester.
 Semen contains prostaglandins that soften the cervix.
 Also, an orgasm can cause the release of the hormone oxytocin, which induces labour.

-2. Will Pregnancy Affect The Sex Drive Of My Partner?
+2. Will Pregnancy Affect the Sex Drive Of My Partner?

 3. Can Sex During First Trimester Cause Miscarriage?